HenrikSamuelsson/embedded-systems-in-10-000-hours/daily-log.md

 ## 2024-02-20 Session 2 (1h)

 Read up on Bluetooth Mesh in the book Intro to Bluetooth Low Energy [(Afaneh, 2023)](references.md#afaneh-2023).
 This is a technology that allows for building a *many-to-many* topology of Bluetooth nodes.
 Can for example be used for setting up a network of light switches and light bulbs, where one switch can control many bulbs, and vice versa.

+## 2024-02-24 Session 1 (1h)

+Reading up on Bluetooth web.
+It is possible interact with Bluetooth module on computers and smart phones from web browsers.
+This enables running Bluetooth apps written in Java script from within for example Google Chrome.
+Afaneh [(Afaneh, 2023)](references.md#afaneh-2023) refers to this as Web Bluetooth in his book.